pivotal/docs-platform-automation/docs/variables.md

 could not execute "interpolate": Expected to find variables: ((missing-value))
 ```

-## Why use variables if already using a secrets manager
+## Why use variables if you're already using a secrets manager?
 [secrets handling] requires that all parameterized values be included in your secrets manager (i.e. credhub).
 Because of this, vars files and secrets handling have to be used a little differently.
 For example, rather than having credhub interpolate directly into a base.yml, credhub could replace the values of
 a vars.yml.

 {% include "./variables-interpolate-flowchart.mmd" %}

 The primary use case for this is when deploying multiple PCF foundations.
 Referencing the flowchart,
 a separate `var_template.yml` could be used for every foundation to give unique credentials to those
 foundations.
 More common shared settings could be included in the `vars_file.yml`.

-## How to use variables in the Platform Automation Tasks
+## Using variables in the Platform Automation Tasks

 Some Platform Automation tasks have an optional vars input.
 Using the flow described above, these files can
 be plugged in to the tasks.

 An Example [Task](reference/task.md#test-interpolate) has been provided to allow pipeline testing before
 installing OpsManager and PCF.
 An example pipeline for this is below:

 ```yaml